CrustaceanKing/cse15l-lab-reports/lab-report-5-week-10.md

 **What should it produce?**

 Again with the last test, we see that markdown sees the "[foo]" followed by a colon, followed by (baz) as a valid link, and picks up the link baz with a title foo.
-Even though as with the last test "baz" itself is not a valid link, and if we click on it we get a "404 page not found", because markdown think's it is a link, the expected output should pick this up and therefore be "[baz]"
+Even though as with the last test "baz" itself is not a valid link, and if we click on it we get a "404 page not found", because markdown think's it is a link the expected output should pick this up and therefore be "[baz]"

 ## Which Test is Correct?